durareriroru/It-exists/alt-txt/index.md

 # Project name: idfk

-storytime of flopping through 5 weeks in a morning
+storytime of flopping through 5 weeks in one morning

 ![POWERRR](main/Bak-shin-shin.jpg)